 - Topics include literature, fine arts, history, philosophy, foreign languages, anthropology, psychology, women & gender studies, writing, and more

 - View instructions on how to check the RIT online course catalog for available Liberal Arts courses, and then talk to an Osher staff member to get registered.
 (Do not register yourself through the RIT website or you will get charged tuition.)

 - State-of-the-art hearing evaluation and hearing aid purchase are available through RIT’s National Technical Institute for the Deaf (NTID).

-- For more information, go to the Resources page to view the Audiology Benefits.
+- For more information, go to the Audiology website.